Vincent Brothers: Murders

 Brothers first gained national attention after the July 6, 2003, deaths of his wife, Joanie (née Harper), his sons, Marques (four) and Marshall (six weeks), his daughter, Lyndsey (two), and his mother-in-law, Earnestine Harper.
-Earnestine (70) was a mother of five children and civil rights activist.
+Earnestine (70) was a mother of five children and a civil rights activist.
 Joanie (39) worked for the Bakersfield school system and was a division one basketball official.
 Vincent and Joanie married in 2000 but had the marriage annulled in September 2001 due to Brothers' infidelity.
 They remarried in January 2003 when Joanie was pregnant with their third child.
 Vincent moved out of the house in April 2003.

 Joanie, her mother and the children were last seen at church on July 6, 2003, and their bodies were discovered shot to death on Tuesday, July 8 in what appeared to be a staged break-in.
 Brothers had turned himself in to authorities in North Carolina where he was visiting his mother, but was released after a few hours due to lack of evidence at that time.
 Brothers returned to Los Angeles on July 11, 2003.
 He did not attend the memorial service for his wife, children, and mother-in-law, but attended their funeral on Wednesday, July 16.
 Although considered the only suspect from the beginning, he was not arrested until April 2004.